Best Word Names from Scripture

 Biblical

 Did you know “coolest ancient names” is a common search when looking for baby names!?
-While there are many sites that will talk about the names of Greek gods and goddesses, or Roman emperors, theres another incredible resource for ancient names – the Bible!
+While there are numerous pages that discuss in detail the Greek gods and goddesses, or Roman emperors, the Bible presents an alternative, yet remarkable source for ancient names!

-Place names, also known as toponyms, have always been a popular choice for baby names.
+Place names, also known as toponyms, have endured as a popular choice for baby names.
 We know several children named London, Paris, and even Canyon – which all count as toponyms.
 (We used a few for our kids too!)
-Since this is an intriguing concept, ancient biblical place names and their meanings, we decided to dive into the most unusual and usable place names of the Bible.
-Be sure to click on the names for more information!
+Since this is an intriguing concept, exploring ancient place names and their meanings, we decided to delve into the Bible to see which we could use right now!
+(Be sure to click on the names for more information.)

 Toponym comes from Ancient Greek τόπος “place” and ὄνομα “name”.